obspy/obspy/misc/docs/source/tutorial/code_snippets/time_frequency_misfit.rst

 -------------------

-Local normalization allows to resolve frequency and time ranges away from the largest ampiltude waves, but tend to produce artifacts in regions where there is no energy at all.
+Local normalization allows to resolve frequency and time ranges away from the largest amplitude waves, but tend to produce artifacts in regions where there is no energy at all.
 In this analytical example e.g. for the high frequencies before the onset of the signal.
 Manual setting of the limits is thus necessary: